RamtinMahdavifar/Daycare-Food-Consumption/README.md

 Cross platform application to record plate waste and access nutrition intake in a variety of contexts and settings.
 Assists in the gathering, maintenance and export of plate waste and nutrition intake data.

-## Incremental Deliverable 1:
+## Incremental Deliverable 2:
-Documentation and other artifacts related to incremental deliverable 1 can be found [here](https://drive.google.com/drive/folders/1_8bK7QNmn4JO_-fjPdOtxSfsiIA0zo2r)
+Documentation and other artifacts related to incremental deliverable 2 can be found [here, update link](https://drive.google.com/drive/folders/1_8bK7QNmn4JO_-fjPdOtxSfsiIA0zo2r)

 ## How to Run the App
 1. Download [Nox](https://www.bignox.com/en/download/fullPackage) using any browser